Watertown’s tree lighting, parade to be held Thursday night

 The city’s annual tree lighting and parade will be held in Public Square on Thursday evening after a year’s absence.

-Last year, holiday-goers celebrated with a drive-thru, reverse-style parade.
-They viewed the festivities from their vehicles.
-And the tree lighting wasn’t publicized beforehand because of the COVID-19 pandemic.
+Last year, the city celebrated with a drive-thru, reverse-style parade, and the festivities were viewed from vehicles.
+The tree lighting wasn’t publicized beforehand because of the COVID-19 pandemic.

 Thursday’s downtown parade will be going back to the traditional event that’s been held for decades.
 The tree lighting also is back.

-“We’re very excited to have the event happen in person,” said city senior planner Jennifer Voss, who’s organized the event for the city.
+“We’re very excited to have the event happen in person,” said city Senior Planner Jennifer Voss, who is organizing the event.

-The event will begin with the tree lighting at 7 p.m. and the parade at 7:05 p.m.
-In previous years, the parade was held first and then the tree lighting.
+The event will begin with the tree lighting at 7 p.m., followed by the parade at 7:05 p.m.
+In previous years, the parade was held first.

-The holiday festivities will begin at 7:00 p.m. when Mayor Smith and members of the City Council will officially kick off the holiday season with a countdown to light the city’s Christmas tree and start the light show for the holiday season.
+The holiday festivities will begin when Mayor Jeffrey M. Smith and members of the City Council officially kick off the holiday season with a countdown to light the city’s Christmas tree and start the light show for the holiday season.

 Parade Chairman Stanley Zaremba, who’s been involved in the event for many years, said at least 42 groups and organizations will participate in the parade.